 Here are some of the factors I consider when consulting with clients on hosting requirements:

 Resource Demand: There are a lot of things that contribute to server resource demand, but primarily I am interested in site traffic and complex processes on the site.
 There are solutions to optimize for both of these demands, but hosting a website that typically received 1000 hits per month vs. 100,000 hits is significantly different.

 Internal Support: Who is the primary owner of the account in the client’s organization?
 How much savvy do they possess for navigating the demands of different hosting platforms?
 I don’t like to hand a custom configured VPS hosting setup to a client who’s primary role is sales support for a company.
 Some hosting solutions might cost a bit more but provided more managed services to reduce the load in internal support staff.

 Hosting Support: Does the host offer easy access to phone support?
 What hours?
 Are the level 1 support folks competent or reading a script?
 Are level 2 and 3 support folks accessible by phone?
 Do they treat you like an idiot every time you call?
 These are the concerns I have regarding different hosting company support teams.
 Check it out before you’re stuck waiting for you ticket to be answered with 48-72 hours when your website is down.

 Additional Tools: What does the host bring to the table beyond the typical cPanel setup?
 Will they save money from another service or product that might need to be purchased later?
+Check if they include SSL certificates, CDN support, firewalls, automated updates, and how their back systems work.
 Do the math ahead of time to make an educated decision.

 Do They Champion WordPress?: Notice I didn’t say, do they support WordPress… Working with a host that champions WordPress through additional products, support of WordPress events, and encouragement toward WordPress best practices will move you toward a higher quality experience for your site development over time.